 In 2013 I started to to work in Film and TV, starting with the feature film "Home" by Jono Oliver, and the short "Zzzzzzz" by Tarik Karam, which was selected for Tribeca 2013.
 Since then I've been lucky to work on network TV shows such as Person of Interest, The Good Fight, Blue Bloods, Madam Secretary, Mysteries of Laura and Daredevil.

-When not acting, I work as a freelance stagehand for several theaters in NY, most habitually for St. Ann's Warehouse, as well as for Columbia University's Graduate Theatre program.
+When not acting, I work as a freelance stagehand and theatrical electrician for several theaters in NY, most habitually for St. Ann's Warehouse, as well as Columbia University's Graduate Theatre program.